|Title||Appropriateness of Expenditures||Number||204|

-5) Awards given to employees as part of a university or university-wide recognition program for service and are publicly awarded is appropriate.
+5.23.3 Awards given to employees as part of a university or university-wide recognition program for service and are publicly awarded are appropriate.

-6) Expenditures for gifts, prizes, and awards presented to non-employees must be approved by the vice president or his/her designee and is appropriate use of funds.
+5.23.4 Expenditures for gifts, prizes, and awards presented to non-employees must be approved by the vice president or his or her designee and are appropriate use of funds.

-7) All student scholarships, grants, or awards for tuition or tuition waivers should be applied to the student's account through the Financial Aid Office.
+5.23.5 All student scholarships, grants, or awards for tuition or tuition waivers should be applied to the student's account through the Financial Aid Office.
 Any exceptions need to be granted by and through the Financial Aid office.
 Use of appropriated funds for scholarships, grants, and awards (for example, textbooks) is not appropriate and not to be done.
-Other awards (for example, UV Experience gift cards) used for student recruitment, orientation, marketing, and promotional events are appropriate from non-appropriated sources (see section 5.7 “Clothing”).
+Other awards (for example, UV Experience gift cards) used for student recruitment, orientation, marketing, and promotional events are appropriate from non-appropriated sources (see section 5.7).